amitkumar70512/MOBILE_App_develoP/readme.txt

-Classroom mobile app ysing flutter nodejs and mysql (for now :))
+Checkit app   using  reactjs  and firestore as db

+Checkit website using  ejs+ nodejs + firestore..